Pylons/pyramid_blogr/docs/basic_models.rst

     $ $VENV/bin/pserve --reload development.ini

-If you visit the URL http://0.0.0.0:6543 then you should see a "404 Not Found" error message.
+If you visit the URL http://0.0.0.0:6543 then you should see a "Pyramid is having a problem ..." error message.

 In case you have problems starting the application, you can see complete source code of the files we modifed below.